Truk Lagoon liveaboard highlights

 Amazing remote atoll

-Many of the wrecks lie within recreational diving depths, however M/Y Truk Master also offers Tec diving facilities for those wishing to delve deeper in the wrecks and take a closer look at history.
+Many of the wrecks in Truk Lagoon lie within recreational diving depths; However, Pacific Master also offers tec diving facilities for those wishing to delve deeper in the wrecks and take a closer look at history.

 Our liveaboards in Truk Lagoon

 Until May of 2022, Truk Master will operate all trips in Chuuk.
 With comfortable accommodation for up to 16 guests, this steel hulled boat boasts eight twin and double cabins with a choice of classic or premium cabins.
 Each cabin benefits from en suite bathroom facilities and individually controlled air-conditioning.

 From September 2022, Pacific Master takes over operations in the area.
 She is a custom designed diving vessel with 12 cabins accommodating up to 20 guests and a crew of 12 including your dive team, skipper, boat crew and chefs.
 Inside she boasts a huge lounge and dining area with DVDs, large TVs and a dedicated camera area for our photographer guests.

 For more information on our vessel movements, check out our All Change In The Pacific page.

 Take a look at what our customers have said about our liveaboard in Truk Lagoon.

 Frequently asked questions

 Whilst we have a lot of information on our website, you may find you have additional questions about our Truk Master or Pacific Master dive liveaboards, the diving in Truk Lagoon or general destination information.
 Via the following link you can find answers to some commonly asked questions.
 Should you have other questions, please contact our reservations team who will be pleased to assist you.

 Join the ever growing Master Liveaboards family and be the first to hear about our special offers.
 We’ll also keep you informed about the latest happenings from around the world and make sure you get plenty of dive travel inspiration.